diggi156/Text-to-Image-Generation-Using-Python-AI/README.md

 Prompt: A beautiful sunset over a calm lake, vibrant colors, ultra realistic

+🌸 Aesthetic / Positive Vibes Prompts

+✨ General Beauty & Nature

+	1. A beautiful sunset over a calm lake, vibrant colors, ultra realistic

+	2. A peaceful forest path with soft sunlight filtering through trees, 8k, cinematic lighting

+	3. A cozy cabin in snowy mountains during golden hour, photorealistic

+	4. A sunflower field under a clear blue sky, high detail, macro photography

+	5. A magical waterfall surrounded by glowing flowers and soft mist, fantasy realism

+⸻

+🌟 People (Positive Representation)

+	6. A smiling young woman in traditional Indian attire, soft lighting, DSLR style

+	7. A joyful child playing with soap bubbles in a park, golden hour, candid shot

+	8. An old man with a gentle smile reading a book under a tree, peaceful atmosphere

+⸻

+🎨 Artistic / Creative

+	9. A dreamlike floating island in the sky, colorful clouds, surreal art

+	10. A fantasy city built on giant trees, glowing lights, magical realism

+	11. A futuristic peaceful city with flying cars and greenery, sunny day, clean art style

+	12. A serene zen garden with koi pond, bamboo trees, and a small bridge, ultra detailed

+⸻

+🌈 Wholesome Moments

+	13. A happy dog running through a meadow of flowers, bright daylight

+	14. A family having a picnic under a large oak tree, laughter, warmth, photorealistic

+	15. A couple watching stars together with a telescope on a hill, night sky full of stars

 Negative Prompt: (deformed, low quality, blurry, duplicate, poorly drawn hands, bad anatomy, ugly, text, cartoon)